leduckhai/MultiMed/README.md

 ```
 </p></details>

-<details><summary> MultiMed: Multilingual Medical Speech Recognition via Attention Encoder Decoder (Under review) </summary><p>
+<details><summary> MultiMed: Multilingual Medical Speech Recognition via Attention Encoder Decoder (ACL 2025) </summary><p>

 * [Code & Dataset](MultiMed/README.md)

 * **Abstract:**
 Multilingual automatic speech recognition (ASR) in the medical domain serves as a foundational task for various downstream applications such as speech translation, spoken language understanding, and voice-activated assistants.
 This technology enhances patient care by enabling efficient communication across language barriers, alleviating specialized workforce shortages, and facilitating improved diagnosis and treatment, particularly during pandemics.
-In this work, we introduce MultiMed, the first multilingual medical ASR dataset, along with the first collection of small-to-large end-to-end medical ASR models, spanning five languages: Vietnamese, English, German, French, and Mandarin Chinese.
-To our best knowledge, MultiMed stands as the world’s largest medical ASR dataset across all major benchmarks: total duration, number of recording conditions, number of accents, and number of speaking roles.
-Furthermore, we present the first multilinguality study for medical ASR, which includes reproducible empirical baselines, a monolinguality-multilinguality analysis, Attention Encoder Decoder (AED) vs Hybrid comparative study, a layer-wise ablation study for the AED, and a linguistic analysis for multilingual medical ASR.
+In this work, we introduce \textit{MultiMed}, the first multilingual medical ASR dataset, along with the first collection of small-to-large end-to-end medical ASR models, spanning five languages: Vietnamese, English, German, French, and Mandarin Chinese.
+To our best knowledge, \textit{MultiMed} stands as the world’s largest medical ASR dataset across all major benchmarks: total duration, number of recording conditions, number of accents, and number of speaking roles.
+Furthermore, we present the first multilinguality study for medical ASR, which includes reproducible empirical baselines, a monolinguality-multilinguality analysis, Attention Encoder Decoder (AED) vs Hybrid comparative study and a linguistic analysis.
+We present practical ASR end-to-end training schemes optimized for a fixed number of trainable parameters that are common in industry settings.
 All code, data, and models are available online: [https://github.com/leduckhai/MultiMed/tree/master/MultiMed](https://github.com/leduckhai/MultiMed/tree/master/MultiMed).

 * **Citation:**
 Please cite this paper: [https://arxiv.org/abs/2409.14074](https://arxiv.org/abs/2409.14074)